An-u-rag/model-blockchain/README.md

 		nodeList[2].StartBlockchain();
 		nodeList[2].sendTransaction(test,sTime,closeNodeCount);

 Case 3 : When one of the three transactions is intercepted.
 Here node 3 is intercepted.
-The below should be the method calls from line 60 to 70 in "main.cpp".
+The below should be the method calls from line 60 to 70 in "main.cpp".<br />
     		//Transmitting correct transaction to node 1.
     		nodeList[0].StartBlockchain();
 		nodeList[0].sendTransaction(test,sTime,closeNodeCount);

 		//Transmitting correct transaction to node 2.